Create a new Google Slides presentation and add initial slides.

 Specificity | Names the domain (Google Slides) and two actions (create presentation, add initial slides), but lacks detail on what kinds of slides, layouts, or content can be added. | 2 / 3 |

-Completeness | Describes what the skill does but has no explicit 'Use when...' clause or trigger guidance, which per the rubric caps completeness at 2, and the 'what' is also fairly thin, bringing this closer to a 1. | 1 / 3 |
+Completeness | Describes what the skill does but has no 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
+Per rubric guidelines, missing 'Use when' caps completeness at 2, and the 'what' is also fairly thin, warranting a 1. | 1 / 3 |

-Trigger Term Quality | Includes 'Google Slides' and 'presentation' which are natural terms, but misses common variations like 'slide deck', 'slideshow', '.gslides', or 'Google presentation'. | 2 / 3 |
+Trigger Term Quality | Includes 'Google Slides' and 'presentation' which are natural terms, but misses common variations like 'slide deck', '.gslides', 'slideshow', or 'Google presentation'. | 2 / 3 |

-Distinctiveness Conflict Risk | Specifying 'Google Slides' helps distinguish it from generic presentation skills, but it could still overlap with broader presentation creation or editing skills since it doesn't clearly delineate its scope (e.g., only creation, not editing existing ones). | 2 / 3 |
+Distinctiveness Conflict Risk | Specifying 'Google Slides' helps distinguish it from generic presentation skills (e.g., PowerPoint/.pptx), but could still overlap with other Google Slides editing or analysis skills since it doesn't clearly scope to only creation of new presentations. | 2 / 3 |

 Total | 7 / 12 Passed |